Sapphires and rubies

 The heating of our dear Corindons

-Of course nature sometimes does so much things that no treatment is necessary: it itself creates gems full of life.
+Of course nature sometimes does so well the things that no treatment is necessary: it itself creates gems full of life.
 When this is not the case, man continues the work that nature has started.
 Many treatments exist to make sapphires and rubies more pleasant to contemplate.
 Among them, the heating.
 This process is an embellishment treatment to reveal and strengthen the true color of the stones.
-Most of sapphires and ruby Marketed today are the subject of this practice, which has existed since antiquity in Sri Lanka and does not devalue the gem in no case.
+Most of sapphires and ruby Marketed today are the subject of this practice, which has existed since antiquity in Sri Lanka and does not devalue gem in any case.
 Some Corindons are too pale, not sparkling enough, or on the contrary too dark ...
-Artificially heat them does not alter the fact that they are natural stones, only their radiance is highlighted.
+Artificially heat them does not alter the fact that they are natural stones, only their brilliance is highlighted.
 Just as nature allows their color during training, man takes over and applies the same conditions in order to reveal their beauty.
 The heating is clearly distinguished from other more recent treatments which prove to be very intrusive and which can distort the gem (example: ruby whose cracks are filled with colored glass to give them better appearance).
 In this case, a foreign body is introduced into stone: it is therefore no longer considered completely natural.

 A reputation that is no longer to be done ...